 Coal at hardware stores is often sold in 40- or 50-pound bags.
 Hardware stores are best if you just want a bag or two.

 Blacksmithing stores also carry coal, though they will only carry bituminous coal; they generally won’t sell coal appropriate for heating.

 Suppliers are best if you want to buy in bulk.
 They often sell by the skid, or pallet, which has approximately 50 bags and equals one ton.

 Our list covers stores or suppliers that will ship regionally or nationally, or have a large number of stores.
 Be sure to check your local hardware store, blacksmith supplier, or local mine to compare prices and delivery options.

 A local hardware store is the best bet for buying coal in smaller qualities suited for individual domestic use.
 Hardware stores often carry both anthracite and bituminous coal (which is suited for blacksmithing).

 There may be smaller regional stores near you that didn’t make our list, so you can call your town’s hardware store if you’re seeking a local option.

 1. Aubuchon Hardware

 - Location: Aubuchon has stores in Connecticut, Maine, Massachusetts, New Hampshire, New York, and Vermont.
-Find the nearest store on the Aubuchon website.
+Find your nearest Aubuchon.

 - Shipping: Shipping rates depend on location, and range from $15 – $100 for a single bag.